qmk/qmk_firmware/keyboards/handwired/justageng/office60/readme.md

 Setting Alternate Interface #2 ...
 Cannot set alternate interface: LIBUSB_ERROR_IO
 ```

-You probably got a lemon from the manufacturer, and I do not know how to fix this apart from buying a new bluepill and praying that it does not come with the incompatible version.
-This sour lemon bluepill also gives a strange output for dfu-util list when the BOOT1 jumper is disconnected (if BOOT1 jumper is connected, the --list output is identical to the compatible bluepill - qmk firmware will not be flashed successfully even if command prompt says its successful):
+You probably got a defective unit from the manufacturer, and I do not know how to fix this apart from buying a new bluepill and praying that it does not come with the incompatible version.
+This defective bluepill also gives a strange output for dfu-util list when the BOOT1 jumper is disconnected (if BOOT1 jumper is connected, the --list output is identical to the compatible bluepill - qmk firmware will not be flashed successfully even if command prompt says its successful):

 ```
 C:\Users\Jia Geng>dfu-util -l